oasis-tcs/openc2-cap/haha.cap.md

 identify which are required and present the associated responses.

 ## 2.1 OpenC2 Components
-The components of an OpenC2 command include ACTIONS, TARGETS, ACTUATOR and associated ARGUMENTS and SPECIFIERS which were defined independently.
+The components of an OpenC2 command include ID, ACTIONS, TARGETS, ACTUATOR and associated ARGUMENTS and SPECIFIERS which were defined independently.
 Appropriate aggregation of the components will define a command-body that is meaningful in the context of a haha.

 The components of an OpenC2 command include:

+* ID: The ID as specified in the OpenC2 Language Specifiction
 * ACTIONS:   The subset of the ACTIONS defined in the OpenC2 Language specification.
     * This profiles does not define ACTIONS that are external to Version 1.0 of the OpenC2 Language Specification.
 * TARGETS:   The subset of the TARGETs and target-specifiers defined in the Language specification that are meaningful in the context of haha, and the TARGET and target-specifiers extensions that are defined in this specification.
 * ARGUMENTS: For haha as defined in this CAP, the ARGUMENTS field is unused.
 * ACTUATOR:  For haha as defined in this CAP, the ACTUATOR field is unused (direct connection only so the consumer and producer are mutually identified and authenticated via the transport).

+### 2.1.1 ID
+The command ID is REQUIRED.

-### 2.1.1 Actions
+### 2.1.2 Actions
 Table 1 presents the OpenC2 actions that are meaningful in the context of a haha and identifies which actions are required for at least one target type.